Kingxukai/linux/Documentation/admin-guide/device-mapper/cache.rst

    dmsetup message my_cache 0 sequential_threshold 1024

-Invalidation is removing an entry from the cache without writing it back.
-Cache blocks can be invalidated via the invalidate_cblocks message, which takes an arbitrary number of cblock ranges.
-Each cblock range's end value is "one past the end", meaning 5-10 expresses a range of values from 5 to 9.
-Each cblock must be expressed as a decimal value, in the future a variant message that takes cblock ranges expressed in hexadecimal may be needed to better support efficient invalidation of larger caches.
+Invalidation is removing an entry from the woke cache without writing it back.
+Cache blocks can be invalidated via the woke invalidate_cblocks message, which takes an arbitrary number of cblock ranges.
+Each cblock range's end value is "one past the woke end", meaning 5-10 expresses a range of values from 5 to 9.
+Each cblock must be expressed as a decimal value, in the woke future a variant message that takes cblock ranges expressed in hexadecimal may be needed to better support efficient invalidation of larger caches.
 The cache must be in passthrough mode when invalidate_cblocks is used::